FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/_index.md

     "title": "Getting started",
     "linkTitle": "Getting started",
     "weight": "80"
 }This *Getting started* section provides a high level overview on how to create basic flows and check the flow status.
-For more information on using , refer to the User's Guide.
+For more information on using Central Governance, refer to the Central Governance User's Guide.

-Prior to beginning this section, you installed and your {{< TransferCFT/componentshortname  >}}s, and checked that the {{< TransferCFT/componentshortname  >}}s registration with is complete.
+Prior to beginning this section, you installed Central Governance and your Transfer CFT{{< TransferCFT/componentshortname  >}}s, and checked that the Transfer CFT{{< TransferCFT/componentshortname  >}}s registration with Central Governance is complete.
 Next you can begin setting up your environment for business use.

 The following diagram shows the relationship between the activities related to creating a flow.
 For more information, click the corresponding links below the diagram.